Ways to Bring Decorative Monograms into Your Home

 Monograms for Couples

-Use a one-letter monogram with the first letter of a couple’s last name or the entire last name (if both go by the same name).
+A couple's monogram is a little more complex.
+After all, you want to incorporate both parties into a single grouping.
+Use a one-letter monogram with the first letter of a couple’s last name or the entire last name if both go by the same name.

-A two-initial monogram for a couple is commonly the first letter of each person’s first name or the first letter of each last name (for couples with different last names)—in the order of your choice, of course!
+A two-initial monogram consists of the first letter of each person’s first name or the first letter of each last name for couples with different last names.
+It can be placed in whichever order you choose.

-A three-initial couple’s monogram is traditionally arranged as such: The first initial signifies the first letter of one person’s first name, the middle initial is the first letter of the couple’s last name, and the third initial is the first letter of the other person’s first name.
+A three-initial monogram is traditionally arranged as such: the first initial signifies the first letter of one person’s first name, the middle initial is the first letter of the couple’s last name, and the third initial is the first letter of the other person’s first name.

 A traditional script monogram has three letters with the middle letter being larger and in the center.
 The letters can be intertwined or not.
 This classic monogram style is formal in nature and is primarily used by women or couples.

-A contemporary monogram features initials of the same size in a block or print font (see examples under "Monograms for One Person").
-An exception to the same-size contemporary monogram is the circular or diamond monograms, in which the initials conform to a circle or diamond shape.
-Block monograms were originally used by men, but are becoming much more prevalent for women, couples and families.
+A contemporary monogram features initials of the same size in a block or print font.
+An exception to the same-size contemporary monogram is the circular or diamond monograms in which the initials conform to that shape.
+Block monograms were originally used by men but are becoming much more prevalent for women, same-sex couples and families.

-Over the years, monograms have made their way into almost every room in the house--including the dining room.
-Embroidered cloth napkins are so passé.
-How about a monogrammed chair?
-I absolutely love dining room chairs with a regal monogram!
-If you don’t want to foot the bill for a new upholstery job, purchase inexpensive slipcovers for the head chairs and add your family monogram to achieve the same upscale look.
-Or use a single initial--then you can designate a chair for a each family member!
+Over the years, monograms have made their way into almost every room in the house including the dining room.
+Embroidered cloth napkins are extremely passé.
+So what about a monogrammed chair?
+Dining room chairs look classic with a regal monogram.
+If you don’t want to foot the bill for a new upholstery job purchase inexpensive slipcovers for the head chairs and add the monogram to achieve the same posh look.
+Or use a single initial to designate a chair for a each family member.

-Bath towels are, by far, the most popular home item to receive a monogram.
-Many retailers offer a towel monogramming service.
-They are still a considered a thoughtful gift for newlyweds and as housewarming gifts.
+Bath towels are the most popular home item to receive monograms.
+They are still a considered a thoughtful gift for newlyweds and housewarming gifts.
 Choose a nostalgic script monogram for a vintage bathroom.
 They look fabulous hanging near a clawfoot tub and other period fixtures.
-A classic block monogram suits a contemporary bathroom, giving it a spa-like feel.
-You'll feel like you are in an upscale resort!
+A classic block monogram suits a contemporary bathroom giving it a spa-like feel.
+It will feel like you are in an upscale resort.

-Would you consider including embroidered monograms as part of a room's décor?See results without voting
+Would you consider including embroidered monograms as part of a room's decor?